mariusandrian/journaly-frontend/README.md

 This is the frontend part of Journaly.

-To see the app, please visit the backend first: [here](https://journaly-backend.herokuapp.com/) Then you can visit the frontend: [here](https://journaly-frontend.herokuapp.com/)
+To see the app, please visit the backend first: [https://journaly-backend.herokuapp.com/](https://journaly-backend.herokuapp.com/)
+Then you can visit the frontend: [https://journaly-frontend.herokuapp.com/](https://journaly-frontend.herokuapp.com/)

-Backend part can be found in [this link](https://github.com/mariusandrian/journaly-frontend)
+Backend repostiory for Journaly can be found in [https://github.com/mariusandrian/journaly-frontend](https://github.com/mariusandrian/journaly-frontend)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).